David-Durst/embeddedHaskellAetherling/theory/Basic.md

 1. `f === SSeq_To_Seq . f_s .
 Seq_To_SSeq`

-This is proven in the same way as shown in [the `Seq` isomorphism section.](#sequence-isomorphisms) Two examples of operator-specific rewrite rules are:
+This is proven in the same way as shown in [the `Seq` isomorphism section.](#sequence-isomorphisms) Two examples of semantics-preserving rewrite rules are:
 1. **`Map` Seq To TSeq** - `Map === TSeq_To_Seq .
 Map_t .
 Seq_To_TSeq`
 1. **`Map` Seq To SSeq** - `Map === SSeq_To_Seq .
 Map_s .
 Seq_To_SSeq`

-All other operator-specific rewrite rules take the same form, so we do not enumerate them.
+All other operator-specific, semantics-preserving rewrite rules take the same form, so we do not enumerate them.
 **These rewrite rules make up the rest of our minimal set of rewrite rules.**
+The next section contains the space-time operators used in these rewrite rules.

+**Note: we do not have a rewrite for Partition since its type is not `f :: Seq n t -> Seq m t`.
+Please see [the partition document][Partition.md] for details on that operator***

 ## Operators
 1. `Id :: t -> t`